 Treatment of overdosage: If justified, initiate vomiting, then gastric lavage, charcoal therapy and symptomatic treatment.
 Maintain adequate diuresis.

-Store at a cool and dry place, protected from light and moisture.
-Keep out of the reach of children.
+Do not store above 30°C. Keep away from light and out of the reach of children.

 Intrax Capsule: Each box contains 2 blister strips of 10 capsules.